Statement On Cultural Equity

 In addition to more than 15 highly praised contemporary art exhibitions per year, museum programming includes concerts, films, culinary events, fundraising parties, evening events, docent tours and chartered travel to other local, national and international cultural art venues and destinations.
 OMA’s audience is comprised of people of all ages, different walks of life, and diverse cultural backgrounds.

-Today and looking toward the future, OMA continues to grow as an accredited, sustainable, and nationally acclaimed gathering place to celebrate the inspiring and transformative power of arts and culture.
-Annual development of exhibitions, events, and educational programming are designed with this vision as a means of making deeper connections with the San Diego community and the greater Southern California region.
-The mission of Oceanside Museum of Art is to celebrate art through engagement, education, and innovation.
+Today and looking toward the future, OMA strives to inspire all through the power of the arts.
+Annual development of exhibitions, events, and educational programming are designed with this vision as a means of making deeper connections with the San Diego community, the greater Southern California region, and beyond.